-- A- 94-100% of total possible points including the final exam; and pass all lab competencies; and a minimum of 75% average on lab competencies - B- 87-93% of total possible points including the final exam; and pass all lab competencies; and a minimum of 75% average on lab competencies - C- 75-86% of total possible points including the final exam; and pass all lab competencies; and a minimum of 75% average on lab competencies - D- 69-74% of total possible points including the final exam; and pass all lab competencies; and a minimum of 75% average on lab competencies - F- Less than 68% of total possible points including the final exam; or failure to pass all lab competencies; or less than 75% average on lab competencies
+- A- 94% or more of total possible points including the comprehensive final exam; and completion of all course requirements. - B- 87-93% of total possible points including the comprehensive final exam; and completion of all course requirements. - C- 75-86% of total possible points including the comprehensive final exam; and completion of all course requirements. - D- 69-74% of total possible points including the comprehensive final exam; and completion of all course requirements. - F- Less than 68% of total possible points including the comprehensive final exam; or failure to meet all course requirements.